Next Advisory Committee Meeting: September 18th, 2013 at 4:00pm San Francisco time.

 Ajmer, Rajsasthan, India

 Dr. K.K.
-Sharma is a Professor of Zoology at the MDS University Ajmer, India.
+Sharma is the Former Vice Chancellor, Professor, Dean of Faculty and Head of the Zoology Department at the MDS University Ajmer, India.
 He has studied amphibians for the last thirty five years, in India and abroad.
 His interest in conservation of amphibians is focused on three main lines: (1) replacement of frog dissection in the schools, colleges and universities by digital alternatives of dissection and emphasis on biological studies in nature -- changing the curriculum from Dead Biology to what he calls Live Biology; (2) identification and species categorization of frogs based on their bio-acoustics characteristics (sono-taxonomy) to avoid unnecessary killing of frogs done by traditional taxonomists for this purpose; and (3) habitat restoration, particularly in extreme geographical regions such as the Thar Desert of Rajasthan, where urbanization, scanty rains and indiscriminate use of insecticides and fertilizers have put most of the frogs and toads under severe threat.
 A large number of Professor Sharma students are involved in saving frogs from road accidents on highways particularly during the breeding seasons.
 Dr. Sharma is also actively involved with educating the general public about amphibians, and has hosted several Save The Frogs Day events.
 You can view Dr. Sharma's CV here.

 Dr. Andreone is the Curator of Herpetology at the Natural History Museum in Turin, Italy, and has conducted research on the amphibians of Madagascar for the past 20 years.
 He recently launched “A Conservation Strategy for the Amphibians of Madagascar” (ACSAM), an initiative aimed at conserving Madagascar's highly diverse frog fauna, as described in the Sahonagasy Action Plan.
 Dr. Andreone serves as Madagascar’s Chairman of the Amphibian Specialist Group.
 He is interested not only in conducting research on Madagascar’s most endangered species (i.e. Mantella cowani), but also in increasing public awareness in the country, through activities such as the Saogongogno Festival in Maroantsetra, which aims to protect the urban population of the tomato frog, Dyscophus antongilii.
 Franco’s activities are also mirrored in Italy, where he conducts several actions for amphibian conservation.
 Franco serves as associate editor for scientific journals such as Zookeys, Phyllomedusa, and Alytes.
 You can view his CV and learn more about his research here.